 - Provide three evening/weekend classes for employees and their families to promote family wellness.

-- Secure guest speakers to present topic information on incorporating physical activity while addressing physical limitation as well as injury prevention.
+- Secure guest speakers to present topic information on incorporating physical activity while addressing physical limitations as well as injury prevention.

 - Create a resource listing shared via a dedicated bulletin board for employees.